malvikasharan/APRICOT/README.rst

 `run\_example.sh`_, which can be used for the demonstration of APRICOT analysis with an example.

-In the GitHub repository we have provided a test folder named `tests`_, to allow the system testing.
+In the packages we have provided a test folder named `tests`_, to allow the system testing.
 The instructions and commands are provided in the shell scipt `system\_test.sh`_.